LSEG-API-Samples/Article.RDP.Python.HTTP.UnitTest/README.md

     def test_login_rdp_success(self):
         """
-        Test that it can logged in to the RDP Auth Service (using Mock)
+        Test that it can log in to the RDP Auth Service
         """
         auth_endpoint = self.base_URL + config['RDP_AUTH_URL']